thinknimble/tn-spa-bootstrapper/README.rst

 * Serve static files from Amazon S3, Google Cloud Storage or Whitenoise_
 * Configuration for Celery_
-* Integration with MailHog_ for local email testing
 * Integration with Sentry_ for error logging
 * Integration with Rollbar_ for error logging